 - Poor water intake: One of the most common causes of headaches, particularly in kids, is poor hydration.
 Children rarely drink enough water, and when they are losing more fluids than they are consuming, they may get a headache.

-- Diet: Food can also be a trigger for a headache.
-While some kids have specific foods that trigger headaches, blood sugar spikes and drops can also be a cause.
-If your child is eating a poor diet and is skipping meals, he or she may experience headaches.
+- Diet: Food can also be a trigger for a headache, and sugar is often the greatest culprit.
+While some kids have specific foods that trigger headaches, blood sugar spikes and drops from sugar can also be a cause.
+If your child is eating a poor diet (especially too much or too little sugar) and is skipping meals, he or she may experience headaches.

 - Stress: Yes, children can experience stress, and often parents are unaware of how stressed their children are feeling.
 If your child is facing pressure at school or from friends, it can lead to tension headaches.